cwig/start_follow_read/README.md

 All of these can be run at the same time.
 You can probably fit all three on a single 8 GB GPU.
 Currently there is no stopping criteria except for after a 1000 epochs which is much longer than you should need.
 Sorry, no graphs of the training and validation loss at this time.

+A sample SLURM file to pretrain can be found in `slurm_examples/pretrain.sh`.

 #### Start of Line